utz82/tiatune/readme.txt

 is as follows:

 byte  bits   function
-1     0..5   tempo (step length)
+1     0      if set, skip updating channel 1
-      6      if set, skip updating channel 2
+      1      if set, skip updating channel 2
-      7      if set, skip updating channel 1
+      0..5   tempo (step length)
 2     0..2   waveform channel 1 (0..4)
-      3..6   volume ch1
+      3..6   volume channel 1
-3     0..7   note ch1
+3     0..7   note channel 1
-4     0..2   waveform ch2 (0..4)
+4     0..2   waveform channel 2 (0..4)
-      3..6   volume ch2
+      3..6   volume channel 2
-5     0..7   note ch2
+5     0..7   note channel 2

-If bit 7 of byte 1 is set, byte 2 and 3 are omitted.
-Likewise, if bit 6 of byte 1 is set, byte 4 and 5 are omitted.
+If bit 0 of byte 1 is set, byte 2 and 3 are omitted.
+Likewise, if bit 1 of byte 1 is set, byte 4 and 5 are omitted.
 On the first step of the first pattern in the sequence, no data bytes may be omitted.